basementuniverse/vscode-kanbn/README.md

 - `Kanbn: Open board` will open open the Kanbn board.
 - `Kanbn: Open burndown chart` will open a burndown chart.
 - `Kanbn: Add task` will open the task editor.
+- `Kanbn: Restore task` will restore tasks from the archive.

 ## Configuration settings